mechatroner/vscode_rainbow_csv/rbql_core/README.md

 * Use Python or JavaScript expressions inside _SELECT_, _UPDATE_, _WHERE_ and _ORDER BY_ statements
 * Supports multiple input formats
 * Result set of any query immediately becomes a first-class table on its own
-* No need to provide FROM statement in the query - input table is defined by the current context
+* No need to provide FROM statement in the query when the input table is defined by the current context.
 * Supports all main SQL keywords
 * Supports aggregate functions and GROUP BY queries
 * Supports user-defined functions (UDF)